ministryofjustice/send-legal-mail-to-prisons/README.md

 5. Given the application version you wish to rollback to, find the related revision number
 6. Rollback to that version with command `helm rollback send-legal-mail-to-prisons <revision-number>` replacing `<revision-number>` as appropriate

+### Architecture Decision Records

+Interesting or non-standard architectural decisions have been documented [here](adr/README.md).

 ## Imported Types
 Some types are imported from the Open API docs for send-legal-mail-to-prisons-api and prison-register.